Search Google Appliance

 Resource Links

-When a student is charged with a violation of housing policy, they can expect the following process to be available.
-Students will:
+When a student is charged with a violation including of housing policy, they can expect the following process to be available.

-1. be notified via their pdx.edu email address (or alternative if this medium in unavailable) of their possible violation of applicable policies;
+1. be notified via their pdx.edu email address of their possible violation of applicable policies;

 3. have the opportunity to hear the evidence against them; and